cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 The incoming mail messages go to an lmtp proxy (either running on a frontend, a mail exchanger, or any other server).
-The lmtp proxy running on the front end server uses the master MUPDATE server to determine the location of the destination folder and then transfers the message to the appropriate back end server via LMTP.
+The lmtp proxy running on the frontend server uses the master MUPDATE server to determine the location of the destination folder and then transfers the message to the appropriate backend server via LMTP.
 If the backend is not up (or otherwise fails to accept the message), then the LMTP proxy returns a failure to the connected MTA.

-If a sieve script is present, the lmtp proxy server must do the processing as the end result of the processing may result in the mail message going to a different back end server than where the user's INBOX is.
+If a sieve script is present, the lmtp proxy server must do the processing as the end result of the processing may result in the mail message going to a different backend server than where the user's INBOX is.

 .. note::